iq-coryp/documentation-testing/pages/concepts/product-structure.md

 ## Carrier Revisions

-In the wireless industry, there is often an additional level of complexity, as each {{carrier}} may offer a different version of the product.
+In the wireless industry, there is often an additional level of complexity, as each {{Carrier}} may offer a different version of the product.
 These are refered to as **Carrier Revisions**.

 **Note:**  *Carrier Revisions may be created from either Master Products or Variations.
 If Variations exist on a Master Product, then Carrier Revisions must be created from these Variations.*